MaximeLandryEtu/MaximeLandryEtu/README.md

 - 🌱 I’m currently learning how to use pygame and github for an engineering school project.
 - 💞️ I’m only looking to collaborate on private projects for now.
 - 📫 How to reach me : Don't.
 - 😄 Pronouns: I'm a Man.
 I define as a man not because i feel a man but because i biologically am a man.
+I don't care about genders.
+That being said, I have no problem talking with lgbt persons.
 - ⚡ Fun fact: I can bend my fingers backwards.

 <!---